 From Portland: Follow I-5 N to exit 49 in Castle Rock.
 Follow Hwy 504 East for 43.1 miles to the Science and Learning Center.

-Nearest airports are Portland (PDX) and Seattle/Tacoma (SEA).
+Nearest major airports are Portland (PDX) and Seattle/Tacoma (SEA).

-The Backcountry Rise will have exclusive use of the MSH Science & Learning Center for race weekend!
-The Science & Learning Center staff have also graciously allowed us to offer car camping in the large paved parking lot for participants the night before the race.
-There is also walk-in camping a short distance from the parking lot that has limited sites, which are first come, first served.
-The Science & Learning Center has plenty of indoor heated space, running water, flush toilets, a kitchen and indoor/outdoor dining area.
+We will have exclusive use of the MSH Science & Learning Center for race weekend!
+Car camping in the large paved parking lot is available for participants the night before the race.
+There is also walk-in field camping a short distance from the parking lot that has sites for 100 people-- first come, first served.
+The Science & Learning Center has plenty of indoor space, running water, flush toilets, a kitchen and indoor/outdoor dining area.
 Lights out will be 9:00PM Friday night, however restroom access is available any time.

 The nearest hotel lodging is in Castle Rock, WA which is 50 minutes from the start/finish.
 There are some camping opportunities in the Silver Lake area as well.

-A complimentary and optional spaghetti dinner will be available to all interested participants on Friday night before the race from 6PM-8PM inside the Science and Learning Center dining area.
+An optional spaghetti dinner will be available to all interested participants and volunteers on Friday night before the race from 6PM-8PM inside the Science and Learning Center dining area.
 For an accurate head count, please sign up for the dinner during registration if desired.
 There will be veggie and meat sauce options.
 Spectators can join in, but will need to bring $5 cash for the dinner.